AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 Oakmoss Absolute Uses

-Used in perfumery for its earthy aroma and its properties as a fragrance fixative.
+Used at very low dilution in perfumery for its earthy aroma and its properties as a fragrance fixative.

 [Y. Terajima, H. Ichikawa, K. Tokua, et al. Quantitative Analysis of Oakmoss.
 (In: B.M.
 Lawrence, B.D.
 Mookherjee, J.B.
 Willis (Eds.)
 Flavors & Fragrances: A World Perspective.
 Amsterdam: Elsevier, 1988), 685-695.
 D. Joulain, R. Tabbacchi.
 Lichen Extracts as Raw Materials in Perfumery.
 Part 2: Treemoss.
 (Flavour & Fragrance Journal 24, 2009), 105-116.
 Sources cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 368.]